dazdaz/swift/README.md

 ## Step 4: Package as a .app Bundle

  * Xcode's compilation process automatically generates a .app bundle, which is a self-contained macOS application package.
  * Build the Project: Go to Product > Build (or press Command + B).
 This action compiles the code without running the app.
  * Locate the .app:
  * In the Xcode sidebar, expand the Products folder (located under the project navigator).
  * Right-click on HelloWorld.app and select Show in Finder.
 This will open the build directory (typically ~/Library/Developer/Xcode/DerivedData/HelloWorldApp-.../Build/Products/Debug/).
  * Your HelloWorld.app file is located there.
 You can double-click it in Finder to run it independently of Xcode.

-## Step 5: Distribution
+## Step 5: Create your .dmg file

  * Create a Release Build: For an optimized build without debug information, go to Product > Scheme > Edit Scheme.
 Under the Run tab, set "Build Configuration" to Release, then build again.
  * Signing and Notarization: If you plan to share your app outside your Mac, signing and notarization are required.
 Go to Product > Archive, then use the Organizer window to distribute.
 You will need a free Apple Developer account for notarization.
  * Package as a DMG Installer: You can use Finder to create a disk image, or utilize tools like create-dmg via Homebrew for more advanced packaging.

 ```
 brew install create-dmg